zagorski32611/solidity-workshop-1/tutorials/2016-03-11-advanced-solidity-II.md

 ### Stack-machines

 The Ethereum VM is stack-based.
-This means the operands for the instructions are taken from the stack, and it is where the results of instructions are put.
+This means the operands for the instructions are taken from the stack, and it is also where the results are added.

-Here is a very simple example of how adding 5 and 10 would work.
+Here is a very simple example of how adding 5 and 10 would work in a stack machine.
 Assume there is a `PUSH` instruction that adds an integer to the stack, and an `ADD` instruction that pops the topmost two items on the stack, adds them, and puts the sum back on top of the stack.
 This is how adding would look:

 ```
 0: PUSH 5       Stack: [ 5 ]